University of New Mexico 1995 Composers' Symposium, March 29th 1995, 7.30pm, Keller Hall

-Most of Andrew's commissions for horn were brought about by one man: Dr James Lowe, physics lecturer in the UK and the USA and fanatical horn player, who studied the horn with Andrew's father, Frank Downes.
+Most of Andrew's commissions for horn were brought about by one man: the late Dr James Lowe, physics lecturer in the UK and the USA and fanatical horn player, who studied the horn with Andrew's father, Frank Downes.

 In 1981 Jim Lowe got the backing of the British Horn Society to commission Andrew's Sonata for 4 Horns.